processone/docs.ejabberd.im/content/archive/21_07/modules.md

 The lifetime of temporary credentials offered to clients.
 If ejabberd’s built-in TURN service is used, TURN relays allocated using temporary credentials will be terminated shortly after the credentials expired.
-The default value is *12* hours.
+The default value is *12 hours*.
 Note that restarting the ejabberd node invalidates any temporary credentials offered before the restart unless a *secret* is specified (see below).